-It is since the colonial occupation that villages had the opportunity to grow and develop.
+French occupation facilitated the agricultural colonisation of the region.
+As peace returned to the area, existing and new villages had the opportunity to grow and develop.
 Many cliff villages have a "parent" village down in the plains.
 There is plenty of space and life is easier.
 The land is good for agriculture and the crops are often better than on the plateau.
 Their millet granaries are bigger then anywhere else in Dogon country.
 As stone is not available in the region, most constructions are made with mud bricks.
 Its manufacture is a true industry.
 Today animism loses its appeal in favour of islam and village life is subjected to social and economic readjustments.